anuragsati/Notes/Grinding Knowlegde.md

 ***
 ### unique
+	working : maintain a position where element needed to be swapped if element == prev element then continue else put it at pos and increase pos

 	removes adjacent duplicate elements
 	return pointer to first non replaced element then we need to resize array according to that 1 1 1 1 2 2 3 4 2 2